-We are in the early stages of our programs and have successfully completed a Phase 1 clinical trial in Canada for our lead product candidate, but have not completed IND- or CTA-enabling activities for our other product candidates or advanced any other product candidates into clinical development.
+We are in the early stages of our programs and have successfully completed a Phase 1 clinical trial in Canada for our lead product candidate, PGN-EDO51, and have substantially completed IND- and CTA-enabling activities for our PGN-EDODM1 product candidate, but we have not completed IND- or CTA-enabling activities for our other product candidates or advanced any other product candidates into clinical development.
 As a result, our belief in the capabilities of our platform is based on early research, preclinical studies and our completed Phase 1 clinical trial.
 However, the results of preclinical studies may not be predictive of the results of later preclinical studies or clinical trials, and the results of any early-stage clinical trials may not be predictive of the results of later clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
 Our clinical trials may not ultimately be successful or support further clinical development of our product candidates.
 There is a high failure rate for product candidates proceeding through clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
 Any such setbacks in our clinical development could materially harm our business and results of operations.